-1. Type and Level: Outcome - Key.
+1. Type and Level: Key - Outcome.

-- 2. Rationale: Adding additional GIS layers will improve the effectiveness of lease reviews.
-Demonstrates the efficiency of the Office of Mineral Resources in reviewing leases to ensure that the maximum level of development is attained, which provides an actual source of revenue from productive State-owned lands and water bottoms as a potential revenue base for the state of Louisiana. - 3.
-Use: Performance Indicator is used to determine priorities and resources needed and allocations made within the Agency. - 4.
+- 2. Rationale: : Demonstrates the efficiency of the Office of Mineral Resources (OMR) in reviewing leases to ensure that the maximum level of development is attained, which provides an actual source of revenue from productive state owned lands and water bottoms as a potential revenue base for the State of Louisiana. - 3.
+Use: Performance Indicator is used to determine priorities and resources needed and allocations made within the agency. - 4.
 Clarity: Yes. - 5.
 Validity, Reliability, and Accuracy: Yes.
-The Legislative Auditor will collect data on this every year and the DNR Internal Audit staff will monitor this as well. - 6.
-Data Source, Collection, and Reporting: The data will be collected into a database monthly and is kept current.
+The Legislative Auditor will collect data on this every year and the DNR Internal Audit staff will monitor this, as well. - 6.
+Data Source, Collection, and Reporting: The data are collected into a database on a monthly basis and maintained to reflect the most current data.
 The data will be reported annually. - 7.
-Calculation Methodology: Keep an annual tally of new GIS layers created and published.

-Use last month's balance of leases reviewed and add the number of active leases that were reviewed during the month. - 8.
+Calculation Methodology: Utilize the prior month's balance of leases reviewed and add the number of active leases that were reviewed during the current month. - 8.
 Scope: Aggregate. - 9.
 Caveats: None - 10.
-Responsible Person: Byron Miller, Geology, Engineering & Land Administrator; Byron.Miller@la.gov; Phone: (225)342-7121; Jason Talbot; Jason.Talbot@La.Gov; Phone: (225)342-4621
+Responsible Person: Byron Miller, Petroleum Scientist Administrator,